LitoKarageorgou/LitoKarageorgou/README.md

 ## Junior Front-end Developer

-🌱 **Psychologist turned developer** — passionate about crafting web experiences that are that are functional, thoughtful, and user-aware.
+🌱 **Psychologist turned developer** — passionate about crafting web experiences that are functional, thoughtful, and user-aware.
+I’m driven by continuous learning, exploring new technologies, and growing as a developer every day.

 ### 🚀 Tech Stack
 - HTML | CSS | JavaScript